aekazakov/MicrobeCensus/README.md

 * **-h, --help:**            show this help message and exit
 * **-v:**                    print program's progress to stdout (default = False)
 * **-V, --version:**         show program's version number and exit
-* **-r RAPSEARCH**
+* **-r DIAMOND**
-path to external RAPsearch2 v2.15 binary.
+path to external DIAMOND binary.
-useful if precompiled RAPsearch2 v2.15 binary included with MicrobeCensus does not work on your system
+This program was tested with DIAMOND version 0.8.38.

 #### Module usage